Permanence properties of verbal products and verbal wreath products of groups: Restricted verbal wreath products of groups

-For a second attempt, we could consider approximating by the group $Sym(A) \vW Sym(A)$ instead of $Sym(A) \oplus Sym (A)$.
+For a second attempt, we could consider approximating by the group $Sym(A) \vW Sym(A)$ instead of by the group $Sym(A) \times Sym (A)$.
 The following example shows this does not work either.
 Let $p$ be an odd prime, consider the homomorphism

 let $\Theta_0: \nicefrac{\mathbb{Z}}{p\mathbb{Z}} \ast\nicefrac{\mathbb{Z}}{p\mathbb{Z}} \to Sym(A) \ast Sym(A)$ be the free product homomorphism and let $\Theta: \nicefrac{\mathbb{Z}}{p\mathbb{Z}} \stackrel{_2}{\ast}\nicefrac{\mathbb{Z}}{p\mathbb{Z}} \to Sym(A) \stackrel{_2}{\ast} Sym(A)$ be the quotient homomorphism.
 From \cite[Proposition 2.13]{SAS18}, we have